Pylons/pyramid/docs/narr/hooks.rst

        config.add_handler('two', '/{action}/{id}', MyController)
        serve(config.make_wsgi_app())

-The :meth:`pyramid.config.Configurator.set_default_mapper` method can be used to set a *default* view mapper (overriding the superdefault view mapper used by Pyramid itself).
+The :meth:`pyramid.config.Configurator.set_view_mapper` method can be used to set a *default* view mapper (overriding the superdefault view mapper used by Pyramid itself).

 A *single* view registration can use a view mapper by passing the mapper as the ``mapper`` argument to :meth:`~pyramid.config.Configuration.add_view`.